Inspiaaa/Python-File-Library/README.md

 # FL - Python File Library
-FL enables many high level operations on Files and Folders in an OOP way.
+FL enables many high level operations on Files and Folders in an OOP style.

 ## Examples